justtakingsomenotes/mynotes/linuxbible.md

 yours?
 They changed the PS1 variable.
 Do not ever forget to comment (octothorpe aka hashtag) out what you
 find .bashrc (as backup) and also comment what you change.
-Corey Schafer's PS1 looks probably similar to this:
+Corey Schafer's PS1 looks probably similar to this (apart from the debian stuff):
 `PS1='\nIt is \e[1;36m\A\e[m. ${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\] in directory:\n\[\033[01;34m\]\w\[\033[00m\] \n$ '`
 nixCraft is the source you want consult when it comes to stuff like this.